MSU-Libraries/kube-doc/README.md

 kubectl label pods -l app=my-app tier-
 ```

-it's not just you who uses labels, kubernetes uses labels/selectors internally to manage things

 While not a requirement, Kubernetes does have a set of
 [recommended labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/)
 for common use.
 These include frequent needs to describe the application and it's purpose, such as: